 ϕ1,ϕ2: alternating flux produced by the stator.

-The pulsating flux Qm can be resolved into two components:
+We can resolve the pulsating flux Qm into two components:

-Qm/2 and -Qm/2 (the negative sign only explain the direction of rotation).
+Qm/2 and -Qm/2 (the negative sign only explains the direction of rotation).

-Each of this components rotates in opposite direction.
+Each of these components rotates in opposite direction.

 And as double field said this alternating flux divided into two components Qm/2.